Myself included — I’ve even been keeping a Pin board of my favorite tattoo designs.

 Some people even put foot tattoos on the bottom soles of the foot.
 This too, is incredibly painful.

-So, if you are someone who does not like or cannot tolerate pain well, it’s probably a good idea to get your tattoo somewhere other than your foot.
+If you are someone who cannot tolerate pain well, then it’s probably a good idea to put your tattoo somewhere other than on your foot.

-Because there is not much space on your foot, you won’t be able to get a very large or a very detailed tattoo.
+Since there’s not much space on your foot, you won’t be able to get a very large tattoo or a very detailed tattoo.
+(Fine in my case — because I’m only considering a small but meaningful foot tattoo.)

-Also, tattoos on the foot are more likely to spread and blur, so that is another reason that choosing large or detailed designs isn’t such a good idea.
+Also, keep in mind that tattoos on the foot are more likely to spread and blur — which is another reason that choosing a large or detailed design isn’t such a good idea.

-So, if you were thinking of getting a foot tattoo that was either large or detailed, then you may want to consider getting your tattoo elsewhere on your body.
+So, if you’re thinking of getting a foot tattoo that is either very large or very detailed, you may want to consider put that tattoo somewhere else on your body instead.

 #3 – Some tattoo artists won’t put tattoos on feet.

-Because of the 2 concerns mentioned above, as well as others, some tattoo artists will not do foot tattoos at all.
+Because of item #2 above — and how perfectly a foot tattoo must be placed, some tattoo artists will not do foot tattoos at all.

 And even then, it’s not a guarantee that the skin where the tattoo is won’t get infected.